 Burndown charts are standard tools for monitoring progress during a specific Sprint, as shown below:

 Burndown charts can also be used to monitor the progress of Agile themes, initiatives, and epics as well.

 Code coverage is another standard Agile metric.
 Below is a code coverage example generated from Jira:

 Two other common Agile metrics are escaped defects and deployment failures.
 Escaped defects are defects that are detected after a Sprint has been promoted to production.
 It is often difficult to assign a particular defect to a specific Sprint, but tracking the general trend can help a team better structure and execute QA tasks.
 Deployment failures are when a done Sprint fails to be successfully deployed into production.
 These are usually rare occurrences, often tied to build problems, differences between the pre-production and production environments, or fatal defects that escaped detection during regular QA.

 Metrics are just a part of a product manager’s responsibilities.
-A typical product manager should spend no more than 5% of their time (2 hours/week) gathering and interpreting dashboard data.
-The focus should be on taking actions based on what was learned from the dashboard – not on the mechanics of producing the actual dashboard.
-A four step process is used to build out your product management dashboard:
+A typical product manager should spend no more than 5% of their time (2 hours/week) interpreting dashboard data.
+The focus should be on taking actions based on what was learned from the dashboard.
+A four-step process is used to build out your product management dashboard:

 - Determine Dashboard Objectives